getao/icae/README.md

 ## Updates

+## Updated (April 2024):

+Add pretrain.py, instruction_finetune.py and training_utils to icae_v2/, which can be used to train the ICAE.

 ### Version 2 (March 2024)
 Two new ICAE models based on Mistral-7B were released.
 These include a pretrained model an instruction fine-tuned model.
 The inference code accompanying these models is also provided.